joanseg/The-Positioning-Manual/chapters/11-Risk.md

 ![][image-1]

-The entrepreneur has a very large Stuff They Can Do circle, because they tend to be aware of how easily acquired skill is (either through renting the skill or learning it at a competent level just-in-time), so they'll tend to start with the Stuff Clients Need circle, figure out what clients value *and* is rare on the supply side of the market and gravitate there.
+The entrepreneur has a very large Stuff They Can Do circle, because they tend to be aware of how easily acquired skill is (either through renting the skill or just-in-time-learning it at a competent level), so they'll tend to start with the Stuff Clients Need circle, figure out what clients value *and* is rare on the supply side of the market, and gravitate there.
 Thus, they'll define Stuff They Can Do based on Stuff Clients Will Pay Top Dollar For.
 They'll start on the left side of that diagram and move to the right in order to build a business model.

 The craftsperson approaches things from right to left on this diagram.
 They tend to assume that Stuff They Can Do is fixed and difficult to change, and the Stuff They Can Do is constrained by their current skill as a developer, designer, artist, writer, etc. They can easily imagine increasing that skill (going deeper into it or expanding it), but they can less easily imagine building up an entirely different skill, especially one that has been dictated by marketplace demand.

 This is so partly because for many craftspeople, their skill is part of their *identity* as a person.
-It's part of how they see themselves as someone who is a contributing member of society.
+It's a fundamental part of how they see themselves as someone who is a contributing member of society.

 So this is the first constraint craftspeople face.
-They're relatively attached to their current definition of Stuff They Can Do, and changing it can feel like a crisis of identity, or a major reinvention of self.
+They're relatively firmly attached to their current definition of Stuff They Can Do, and changing it can feel like a crisis of identity, or a major reinvention of self.

 The second constraint is the market (this is the Stuff Clients Need circle on my diagram).
 You have even less control over what the market wants.
 In fact, it's healthiest to simply believe that you have *zero* control over what the market wants.
 While it's not 100% true, acting as if you have no control at all over what the market wants makes you a better small business owner.
 So yeah, let's go with that.
 You have *zero* control over what the market wants, and that's just the way things are.
-All you can do is understand what the market currently wants or try to predict what it will want soon or predict what it wants, doesn’t know it wants, but would definitely want If you invented it for them.
+All you can do is understand what the market currently wants or try to predict what it will want soon or guess what it wants, doesn’t know it wants, but would definitely want If you invented it for them.

 There definitely are situations where for a given person, there is *no overlap at all* between the Stuff Clients Need and the Stuff You Can do circles.
 In this situation, if you're completely inflexible about changing the size, shape, or position of the Stuff You Can Do circle, what you have is a standoff--an irresolvable conflict--and I can't imagine building a successful business under those conditions.